How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 The cable should be rated higher than the maximum current expected from the supply for the given voltage.

-In the US, current can be as high as 30 amps at 110v.
+In the US, the current can be as high as 30 amps at 110v.
 Remembering Watts Laws (Watts = Amps x Volts), a 25 amp rated cable is almost equivalent to 50 amps at 110v, so well sized.

-The 50 amp power supply needs a 4 core cable so bear this in mind when buying.
+The 50 amp power supply needs a 4 core cable, so bear this in mind when buying.

 Mains Hookup Connectors